| Are you looking

 Avoid:

-users to distinguish between regular text and the anchor text of
+for users to distinguish between regular text and the anchor

-your links.
-Your content becomes less useful if users ,miss the
+text of your links.
+Your content becomes less useful if users

 Avoid:

-usually think about linking in terms of pointing to outside websites,
+You may usually think about linking in terms of pointing to

 Avoid: